ZumingHuang/awesome-ocr-resources/README.md

   - [Others](datasets/Others)

 ## Acknowledgement
-This resources is built on a fork of [image-text-localization-recognition](https://github.com/whitelok/image-text-localization-recognition) and [Awesome-Scene-Text-Recognition](https://github.com/chongyangtao/Awesome-Scene-Text-Recognition).
+This resources are built on a fork of [image-text-localization-recognition](https://github.com/whitelok/image-text-localization-recognition) and [Awesome-Scene-Text-Recognition](https://github.com/chongyangtao/Awesome-Scene-Text-Recognition).